Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 ### External Project Spending Gate

 For external grants, no Project expenditure or financial commitment may be initiated before the Funding Agreement is signed.
+In ERP, expenditure initiation is additionally gated by the Project having the applicable recorded Authorizing Basis and explicit Operational Authorization; for the normal external-grant case this means the signed + registered Funding Agreement is recorded in ERP.

-Retroactive contractual `Effective From` does not by itself authorize NURA to incur Project expenditures before the actual signing of the Funding Agreement.
+Retroactive contractual `Effective From` does not by itself authorize NURA to incur Project expenditures before the actual legal/administrative activation basis exists.
 Scientific work may in practice begin earlier on available resources, but this does not create expenditure authority under the grant.

-Imported Accounting Actuals / 1C facts that imply Project expenditure before the required signed Funding Agreement must be automatically identifiable for reconciliation / investigation.
+Imported Accounting Actuals / 1C facts that imply Project expenditure before the applicable external-grant authorization gate must be automatically identifiable for reconciliation / investigation.
+The authoritative 1C fact is preserved; ERP flags the business-control inconsistency rather than overwriting the accounting record.

 ### Budget Authorization, Allocation, Revision and Version

-Budget may be prepared as Draft during Project Setup before the Funding Agreement is signed.
+Budget may be prepared as Draft during Project Setup / readiness work before the applicable Authorizing Basis exists, where the Project Type and process allow such preparation.
+For the normal external-grant case this includes Budget preparation before the Funding Agreement is signed and registered.

-Formal Budget Approval occurs only after the applicable Funding Agreement has been signed and recorded in ERP.
+Formal Budget Approval occurs only after the applicable Project Authorizing Basis has been recorded in ERP.
+For the normal external-grant case this means the signed + registered Funding Agreement is recorded; for an internal grant the Research Council Decision provides the applicable basis.
 The curating Post-Award Manager explicitly approves the Budget, and Budget Approval is a Mandatory Setup Check.

-A Budget may be approved with only part of the total Funding Agreement amount allocated to specific Budget Categories / Lines.
+A Budget may be approved with only part of the total applicable Funding / authorized amount allocated to specific Budget Categories / Lines.
 The model must distinguish at least:

-- total applicable Funding / Agreement Amount;
+- total applicable Funding / authorized amount;
 - Approved Budget Allocations;
 - Unallocated Amount;
 - Available Budget within approved allocations.